kmdawkins/portfolio-project3a/README.md

-# Project 3A: Python ETL Workflow Conversion
+# Project 3A: Python-based ETL Workflow with PostgreSQL + Logging
+This project demonstrates how to build a scalable, production-aligned ETL pipeline in Python using Pandas, SQLAlchemy, and PostgreSQL.

 ## Objective